microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 #### Limitations

 This is an anti-pattern for use cases where you will like moodel to be creative and focus less on concise resposnes.

+### Pattern 3: (Model Reasoning and Greedy Problem)
+#### Approach

+Encourage Generative AI models reasoning capabilities to reduce the greedy problem and Hallucination.

+#### Implementation

+AS LLM reasoining capabilities are growing, Hallucinations are decreasing.
+We need to encourge the model to re-think and re-correct by asking model to provide step by step instructions

+for example to solve the below question (1) scenario leads to greedy problem and hallucination, hwover the (2) prompt design asks the model to thin, re-correct and analyze

+Prompt with Greedy Problem
+1)When i was 6, my sister was half my age.
+Noew I'm 70 how old is my sister?

+Prompt without Greedy problem forcing the model to reason and think

+2)When i was 6, my sister was half my age.
+Noew I'm 70 how old is my sister?
+Provide step by step analysis

+#### Performance

+The Greedy problem resolution will lead to actual and concise response

+#### Strengths

+The mitigation of Hallucination by model by avoiding  non relevant, inconsistent or contradictory outcome.

+#### Limitations